senzee1984/InflativeLoading/README.md

 # Known Issues
-1. Supplied command line does not always work properly.
+:confused: Supplied command line does not always work properly.

-2. Does not work for GUI applications, like mspaint.
+:pensive: Does not work for GUI applications, like mspaint.
 But **calc.exe** works well.

-3. Does not work for packed applications.
+:no_entry_sign: Does not work for packed applications.

+:warning: Only support **x64**, and I do not plan to add support for x86 programs.

 # Improvements In The Future
-1. Add a loader for .NET program.
+:bell: Add a loader for .NET program.

-2. Add support for DLL and export functions.
+:smirk: Add support for DLL and export functions.

-3. Add support for more complex PE files.
+:relaxed:Add support for more complex PE files.

-4. Improve my shitty code : )
+:flushed: Improve existing shitty code : )

-# References
+# Acknowledgements and References
+The following resources inspired me a lot during my research and development:

 <https://github.com/TheWover/donut>

 <https://github.com/d35ha/PE2Shellcode>